Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Symmetric Covariations

+\end{cor} \begin{proof} This is a straightforward consequence of the facts that $K_{\alpha,\beta,m}$ is a symmetric bivariation function and ${\bm \Gamma_X}$ is a symmetric spectral measure. \end{proof}

-By considering the symmetric covariations we have lost the property of linearity, compared to the conventional covariations.
-The symmetric covariations are generally not linear.
-The behavior of the symmetric covariations of the scaled variables $aX_1$ and $bX_2$ are characterized by the following Corollary \ref{non-linear1} and Corollary \ref{non-linear2}.
-Corollary \ref{non-linear1} establishes the mapping between the symmetric covariation of $aX_1$ and $bX_2$ and that of $X_1$ and $X_2$.
-This mapping exists only in the particular case $\beta=\alpha/2$. \begin{cor}[Non-linearity] Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
+Unlike the conventional covariation, symmetric covariation shares the symmetric property of covariance.
+Unfortunately, it lacks the linearity of covariance.
+However, it shows the scaling behavior.
+In particular, the behavior of the symmetric covariation of the scaled variables $aX_1$ and $bX_2$ is characterized by Corollaries \ref{non-linear1} and \ref{non-linear2}. \begin{cor}[Scaling] Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
 Let $a$ and $b$ be two real numbers, then for $\beta=\alpha/2$ and $m=0$ or $1$,

 \end{cor} \begin{proof} Using (\ref{representation}) and Theorem $\ref{high_cov}$, we have

 \end{proof}